samikhan-1800/Projects/README.md

 ## License

-This project is developed for academic purposes as part of a Final Year Project.
+This project is developed for academic purposes as part of a Semester Project Software Quality Engineering.